giftnuss/foodsharing/docs/codebase.md

 * JavaScript (Webpack, Vue.js) ... we're also modernizing some old JavaScript.
 Vue impacts mainly just one thing.
 CSS mostly has an effect on other stuff as well. (see below)
 * HTML (Twig) ... there is also the old way with string contatination.
 Twig is the new way.
 We're moving more towards vue.
 * CSS (Bootstrap) ... move from global CSS to vue components
-* MariaDB - stays! but try and get a more strict config (MariaDB is basically MySQL, but super relaxed with a lot of default values)
+* MariaDB (which is basically MySQL) currently has a very lax error handling configuration.
+We try to set a more strict config here.
-* Redis - stays!
-Very low maintenancy.
+* Redis is also very low maintenancy.
 It's a cache, where the session is stored.
 * socket.io nodejs server - the chat server.
 Low maintenance.
 * RESTful APIs - We also have old ones but are moving towards REST.
 * the Docker Compose development environment
 * Codeception for Unit-, API-, and Acceptance testing (with Selenium) -
 * Git
 * GitLab CI for tests and automatic deployment (with php deployer) - this is a nice, stable setup through which multiple people can deploy stuff.
-(Not bottle-necking through one person.)
+(Not bottle-necking through one person as jobs are usually splitted between at least two servers.)

 # helping hands
 Q: Who can I ask for help with what?
 Who is part of the team with which focus and which skills? (volunteer list)

-A: partly the answer is here: https://gitlab.com/foodsharing-dev/foodsharing/-/wikis/responsibilities
+A: The common and most efficient way is to ask the dev channel a detailed question - so everyone who might have the knowledge and time can help.

+Also we have team members with special responsibilities, see here: https://gitlab.com/foodsharing-dev/foodsharing/-/wikis/responsibilities

 This means that there currently is no one head of the foodsharing IT.
 We decide with votes & vetos.
 Therefore currently there is no roadmap.
-The responsibles have lately said, that cleaning up old code and closing open Merge Requests has priority over new features.
+The responsibles have lately said, that cleaning up old code and finishing open Merge Requests has priority over new features.
 But basically if you like an idea and are willing to work on your code - you're welcome to join. :-)